A Fieldwork Profile of Yellow is a 12 chapter book that examines Yellow Freight.

 Even before I joined the Yellow tribe, I learned that time passes.
 Gates can close.
 People and things can quickly disperse.
 And memories surely fade.
 I’ve seen this before.

-The first direction was obvious.
-Even if it had the appearance of a succinct expression, the work had to be tight even if wrought with repetitiveness.
-It had to get wrapped in under 200 pages.
-It not only had the potential to become something fat (a look alike of the old yellow pages that we older people remember all too well), but it needed to be free of all the schematics, the dock lay-outs, and the flat space materials.
-Without throwing a lasso on it, it could morph into an unnecessary operating manual, something that would take the work completely off point.
-Also, I was in no mood to draw on anything I had written previously, whether those ideas were applicable or not.
+The first choice/direction was obvious.
+The whole work had to be tight even if it was overly wrought with a tired repetitiveness.
+It needed to be free of schematics, of more and more dock lay-outs, and all of the flat space materials of design.
+Without throwing a lasso on it, the book could morph into an unnecessary operating manual, something that would take the work completely off point.
+Also, I was in no mood to draw on anything I had written previously, whether any of those ideas were applicable or not.
 I might reference them, but I couldn't draw on them.
-This was about Yellow Freight.
-It needed to conclude close to the ground.
-So, the first direction ended up with 12 chapters, roughly 170(+) pages.
+This was about Yellow Freight and it needed to conclude close to Yellow ground.
+Yellow was the subject.
+So, even if only semi-satisfied with the first direction, the wholeness of it had to end with no more than a dozen chapters, and it had to get wrapped in under 200 pages.
+I wanted a lean snake of a book.

 A proofreading editor would have been nice.
 A webmaster would have done me wonders.
 Help was clearly needed on many levels.
-But the mission was to create it, to keep it private while doing so, and then set it somewhere within the internet/web record.
+But the mission was to create it, to keep it private while doing so, and then quietly set it somewhere within the internet/web record.
 And that’s it.
 Besides, there was no more energy.
-Though I had sent it as an attachment within a few waves of emails, mostly to academia, as a 12 chapter collection (whether poorly written or not), I consider it a dull piece of cardboard with purpose.
-I'm certain that keeping it at 173 pages was correct.
+Though I had noted it on a few boards and sent it as an attachment within a few waves of emails (mostly to academia), as a 12 chapter collection I consider it an underground work, a dull piece of faded cardboard with purpose.
+Keeping it less than 200 pages then setting it aside was correct.
+I can let it ferment for a while.
+I'll always stand by it.

 Within my own mind, the work continues to fade away.
 Interest in both book and subject falls away with every passing day.
 Soon, the work won’t pull on me at all.
 It’s already shelved as another timepiece, a stand alone observation, a glance at an ugly past.
 It's also not worth looking at anymore.
 My only obligation as author is to keep the final version of the work fixed and available.

 For this website, there really is no traffic to speak of . . . some days it gets zero hits.
 No pages are perused, no outside eyes are looking in.
 I’m choosing not to check its performance, nor to see if it has any new visitations.
-I will however pay a web hosting company annually to keep it afloat and to ensure that the whole work remains free, undiluted, and easy to access.
+I will however pay a web hosting company annually to keep it afloat and to ensure that the whole work remains free, undiluted, and easy to access for years to come.

 Time to respectfully clock out,